Tips For Picking The Best Solar Company

 Be Home for Your Site Evaluation

 Great installers perform excellent site evaluations in person after you sign the contract, and this will reveal possible roofing or electrical issues.
-Be present for the site survey and talk to the technician about your project.
-Don’t choose a company that does a remote or satellite image-based survey.
+Certainly, be present for the site survey and talk to the technician about your project.
+Therefore, don’t choose a company that does a remote or satellite image-based survey.
+Similarly, drone-based surveys can be incomplete since they never physically examine your roof.
 A solid survey sets your project up for success, with no surprises at installation.

 Subcontractors Are Common

 Subcontractors are prevalent in the industry, not just for roofing and electrical, but for solar installations too.
 Since they aren’t employees of the contractor, project communication can be delayed.
 In-house is usually better, but that doesn’t mean a subcontracted crew can’t be excellent.
 Drive by or look at photos of installations.
 Check the CSLB to see if subcontractors are properly licensed.

 Trend: Solar Brokers vs Solar Installers

 The solar industry has broken into two distinct camps: Sales brokers and installers.
 Installers who only do installations and don’t have a sales force are called EPC: Engineering, Procurement, and Construction.
 Solar sales brokers make sales, then turn it over to a contractor, with little involvement after that.
 Fewer companies offer sales and installations under one umbrella.
 A broker may no longer be in the picture once you sign the contract.
 Ask the question directly: Are you a broker?
 Always check the company’s name on the contract against the name of the company that the salesman represents.
 They could be two different entities.

 Do All Contractors Offer The Same Loans?